Code-Institute-Submissions/ci-ms4-bookstore/README.md

 Once the download completes, you can start the development server with the command of "py manage.py runserver" (If using windows, again I defer to the documentation for your operating system).

-# Credits:
+# 5 Credits:

 ## Code:

 Much like Flask, entering the world of Django has provided access to an immense amount of quality plugins.
 [Django Rest Framework](https://www.django-rest-framework.org/), [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/), [Django-Countries](https://pypi.org/project/django-countries/) are all examples of the wonderful Django eco-system of pluggable apps.
 When it comes to CSS, I couldn't have produced this without the inclusion of [SASS](https://sass-lang.com/) and the smooth, crisp animations are from [Animate.CSS](https://animate.style/).
+A minor plugin but immensely useful was [tablesort](https://github.com/kylefox/jquery-tablesort), a tool for providing quick and reactive form-sorting.

 ## Media